-By way of background, the Receiver caused the Dump to be closed to receiving municipal solid waste on August 31, 2011.
+By way of background, the Receiver caused the Dump to be closed for receiving municipal solid waste on August 31, 2011.
 After the new fully compliant Layon landfill was completed under the direction of Receiver.
-For over 50 years (and possibly longer), the Dump, which had no controls to prevent the spread of leachate, was being operated without regard for its environmental impacts (some of which violated environmental laws).
+For over 50 years (and possibly longer), the Dump, which had no controls to prevent the spread of leachate, was operating without regard for its environmental impacts (some of which violated environmental laws).
 The mitigation of those adverse impacts began and has continued since the Receiver took over its operations in 2008.
 The Dump stopped receiving solid waste in 2011, at which time the Receiver proceeded with design/permitting and construction of the facilities needed to close the Dump so that it would comply with current laws and regulations.
 Construction of the closure facilities was completed in March 2016, and the construction management contractor then began operating and maintaining the Dump until a contractor for operations and maintenance was engaged through a public procurement and began the initial seven-year term of the contract on June 1, 2018.

-To date, under the Receivership, over \$174 million in expenditures have been devoted to various projects to fix, upgrade, and develop new facilities and processes for the Guam solid waste management system.
+To date, under the Receivership, over \$174 million in capital expenditures have been devoted to various projects to fix, upgrade, and develop new facilities and processes for the Guam solid waste management system.
+The following slide from the Receiver's presentation to the Court on March 6, 2019, summarizes those capital expenditures.